QtnRBT/RESTaurant-API/README.md

 In the following request's headers, we need to authenticate, otherwise the API won't let us publish anything.
 To do this, you can use the [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) with the `root:admin` credentials.

-We will add our first ever category, then we will add another one, then we will add a dish and finally add a formula.
+We will add our first ever category, then we will add another one, then we will add a dish and eventually add a formula.

 #### Adding a category